 Your holiday includes:

-Our Scotland by Train packages include a flexible rover ticket, which covers all train, ferry and bus journeys as per your itinerary.
+Our Scotland by Train packages include a flexible rover ticket, which covers all train and bus journeys as per your itinerary.

 You won’t have to worry about buying a ticket at the station, as a travel pass gives you the complete freedom and flexibility to travel all over Scotland without booking in advance.